nrwl/nx/nx-dev/nx-dev/public/documentation/previous/shared/monorepo-tags.md

     }
   ]

-  // ... more ESLint config here
+  // ... more TSLint config here
 }
 ```